ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 It gets even stranger when you dig into the FSF's answer to th FAQ question: [What is the difference between an “aggregate” and other kinds of “modified versions”?](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation)

->An “aggregate” consists of a number of separate programs, distributed together on the same CD-ROM or other media.
-The GPL permits you to create and distribute an aggregate, even when the licenses of the other software are nonfree or GPL-incompatible.
-The only condition is that you cannot release the aggregate under a license that prohibits users from exercising rights that each program's individual license would grant them.
->
 >Where's the line between two separate programs, and one program with two parts?
 This is a legal question, which ultimately judges will decide.
 We believe that a proper criterion depends both on the mechanism of communication (exec, pipes, rpc, function calls within a shared address space, etc.) and the semantics of the communication (what kinds of information are interchanged).
 >
 >If the modules are included in the same executable file, they are definitely combined in one program.
 If modules are designed to run linked together in a shared address space, that almost surely means combining them into one program.